The creation of this post has been sponsored by ZipRecruiter, and we may get a commission for purchases made through links on this page.

 ZipRecruiter is free for job seekers.
 You can create an account and start searching for jobs based on skills, location, salary, and other factors.
 You can also upload your resume to your own page on ZipRecruiter, which can be searched by recruiters and employers.

-There’s also a tracking system that actively searches for the best jobs that match your requirements.
+A tracking system also actively searches for the best jobs that match your requirements.
 It’s easy to check in with your dashboard and look at all of your matches as well.

 In addition to your resume, you can add a profile picture, social handles, desired salary, and references to enhance your profile.